Bryan v. Itasca County: Unanimous opinion

 Brennan noted that the Minnesota Supreme Court had found that the statute did grant the right to tax personal property as an inherent power, even though the law did not specifically mention the power to tax.
 He rejected this argument, noting that the primary purpose of the law was to provide for "state criminal jurisdiction over offenses committed by or against Indians on the reservations."
 Nothing in the legislative history of the law provided support for Itasca County's interpretation.
 Brennan also noted that the several tribal termination acts which were considered at the same time specifically discussed the taxation of Indians, while Public Law 280 was silent.

-Brennan then noted that the principles of statutory construction as regards to Indians were very specific.
+Brennan then noted that the principles of statutory construction as regards Indians were very specific.
 Any differences in possible interpretation must be resolved in favor of the tribe or the Indian.
 Since Minnesota's interpretation did not meet any of these tests regarding either the consent of Congress to tax or of statutory construction, Brennan stated that the Supreme Court would not follow the state's reasoning, and reversed the lower court's decision.